 Tell your doctor or pharmacist if you have or have had any of the following medical conditions:

 Tell your doctor or pharmacist if you are pregnant or plan on becoming pregnant or are breastfeeding.
-There is not enough information to recommend the use of this medicine during the first 6 months of pregnancy and it must not be used during the last 3 months.
+Do not use Viclofen Tablets during the first 6 months of pregnancy, except on doctor's advice and it must not be used during the last 3 months.
 This medicine may also reduce fertility and affect your chances of becoming pregnant.
 Your doctor or pharmacist can discuss with you the risks and benefits involved.

 Tell your doctor or pharmacist if you are lactose intolerant.
-Viclofen Tablets contain lactose.
+Viclofen Tablets contain lactose monohydrate.

 If you have not told your doctor or pharmacist about any of the above, tell him/her before you start taking Viclofen Tablets.